GNOME/pygobject/docs/devguide/internal_structure.rst

 Many types in the GLib/GObject ecosystem can be reference-counted.
 Some types, like ``char*``, and ``GValue`` can not.
-For those types its imporant we keep track of who owns that data at any point in time.
+For those types its important we keep track of who owns that data at any point in time.

 Ownership
 ~~~~~~~~~

 When an introspected function is called with anything more complex than an integer,
 the question of ownership arises.
-Who is resposible for (freeing) the data after a
+Who is responsible for (freeing) the data after a
 function is called?
 For this, parameters are annotated with ownership rules (``transfer``).

 In the Python to C scenario (``*_from_py``):